 Part of Celerity’s commitment to clients is ensuring we always stay up to date with the newest tools and technologies as they come out in order to provide exceptional near-shore software development, among other services.
 Right now, React is that new, hot tool – mainly due to Facebook using it for everything and the open source community running wild with it.

-As an open source developer for our digital experience, or digital strategy consulting, team, I’ve mostly worked with Angular over the past few years, but I wanted to check out React and Flux to see how it compared to Angular for creating SPA architecture (Single-Page App).Read More
+As an open source developer for our digital experience (digital strategy) consulting team, I’ve mostly worked with Angular over the past few years, but I wanted to check out React and Flux to see how it compared to Angular for creating SPA architecture (Single-Page App).Read More

 Indexes in SQL database can be your best friend or your worst enemy.
 Set them up correctly, and your data will be queryable with maximum efficiency; set them poorly, and both queries and writes will be increasingly slow and deadlock prone.